a-camarillo/resume/resume_camarillo.typ

     angle of a 2 DOF half quadcopter to meet design criteria and stabilize the system.],
-    [Developed the dynamic system model using MATLAB's System Identification Toolbox and Simulink to measure designed controllers against the physical hardware output.], )]
+    [Developed the dynamic system model using MATLAB's System Identification Toolbox and Simulink to validate designed controllers against the physical hardware output.], )]
 )